 Human development will be explored from birth to late childhood and from adolescence to early adulthood.
 You’ll be guided through a brief, but intense, theoretical examination of the concepts and principles of human development, change, and diversity.
 Special emphasis will be placed on childhood and adolescent development issues in relation to learning, growth, and maturation.
 The biological, cognitive, and socio-emotional characteristics of development will be reviewed in each stage of growth.
 This course will focus on assisting you to develop awareness of the characteristics of children and adolescents at their various stages of development, and acquiring the skills for maintaining health and safety in a school environment.

 It is vital to have a clear understanding on how to support students with exceptionalities.
-In this course, you will learn about behavioural, communicational, intellectual, physical, and multiple exceptionalities that you may encounter as an SEA.
+In this course, you will learn about behavioural, communicational, intellectual, physical, and multiple exceptionalities that you may encounter as an SEA (Special Education Assistant).
 In addition to this, you will learn about the history and philosophy of support, and associated theoretical, social, and ideological models.
 Emphasis will be placed on developing ethical and professional approaches to care as you gain skills to help you understand, respect, and promote the self-determination of individuals with exceptionalities.

 The purpose of this course is to provide you with the ability to engage in meaningful observation and to purposefully capture information contained in children’s behaviour.
 You will be introduced to a general understanding of the theory of observing and recording.
 In a classroom setting you’ll learn about the purpose, standards, influences, and methods used.
 You’ll develop an awareness of ethical and professional conduct through understanding the importance of confidentiality and an individual’s right to privacy.
 You’ll focus on the general characteristics of each recording method and apply your knowledge through group work focusing on classroom-based case studies.
 There will also be an opportunity for you to apply general observation principles and recording methods outside of the classroom setting with school-aged children.